turbot/guardrails-samples/policy_packs/aws/backup/enforce_ebs_volume_backups/README.md

 ````

 ### Delete Backup Vault

 Wait a day or two for the backups to be flushed from the Guardrails Backup vault.
 AWS will not allow a vault to be destroyed when backups are still present.

 This is most easily done by replacing `template` and `template_input` attributes of `Backup > Stack > Source` as shown below.
 The `[]` value instructs the `Backup > Stack` control to destroy all managed resources.
-Apply the changes to the Policy Pack.

 ```hcl
 # AWS > Backup > Stack > Source
 resource "turbot_policy_setting" "aws_backup_stack_source" {